tflori/orm/docs/testing.md

 Relations are always taken from `$entity->fetch($relation[, true])`.
 You can easily mock this method with expecting the relation name as first and `true` as second parameter.
 It has to return an array or a single relation appropriate to the definition of the relation.
-If you expecting fetch without the second parameter you can use the `ormExpectFetch` helper.
+If you expecting fetch without the second parameter you can add the expected results with `ormAddResult($class, ...$entities)`.

 ```php
 function getArticleCategories($articleId)